 It is best to use organic meats, especially if you are consuming broth as part of a gut healing protocol like the GAPS diet.

 First, I cook the chicken for 8 hours on the low setting of my slow cooker.
 My husband and I eat the “rotisserie style chicken” for dinner.
-Then I remove the remaining meat from the bones and freeze it, or use it in a meal that evening.
+Then I remove the remaining meat from the bones and save it in the refrigerator.

 To make the broth …..
-Ileave the bones back into the crockpot, and add one tablespoon of apple cider vinegar.
-(Lemon juice can be used too, the acid draws out the minerals).
-Then I fill the slow cooker with water, keep it on low for 24 hours, and the next evening I have approximately two quarts of chicken broth.
-(I use a colander to filter out the broth from the bones.)
+I put the bones back into the crockpot, add one tablespoon of apple cider vinegar (lemon juice can be used too, the acid draws out the minerals), fill the crock pot with water, keep it on low for 24 hours, and the next evening I have approximately two mason jars full of chicken broth.
+(I simply use a colander to filter out the broth from the bones.)
 You can also put the broth into ice cube trays and freeze it, if you don’t think you will use it in 3-5 days.